m-ab-s/media-autobuild_suite/README.md

         - libx264 (git)
         - libx265 (hg)
         - nvenc (built-in)
-        - schannel with gcrypt (mingw)
+        - schannel with gmp (mingw)
             - enabled by default if openssl, libtls or gnutls aren't enabled
-            - libgcrypt can be switched by gmp (mingw) with --enable-gmp
+            - gmp can be switched by gcrypt (mingw) with --enable-gcrypt
         - sdl2 (2.0.5) (needed for ffplay)
             - enabled by default, use --disable-sdl2 if unneeded
     - Zeranoe-emulating build (in addition to Light)
         - fontconfig (git)
-        - frei0r (git)
         - only one of these TLS libs (including schannel) can be enabled at once:
             - openssl (mingw)
                 - preferred to gnutls and to libtls if all three are in options